Musa ibn Abi'l-Afiya

-Musa ibn Abi'l-Afiya (موسى بن أبي العافية) was a Miknasa Berber chieftain who ruled the western Maghreb for the Fatimid Caliphate before defecting to the Umayyad Caliphate of Córdoba in 931.
-He played a central role in the Umayyad–Fatimid rivalry of the time, and is also remembered for his persecution of the Idrisids of Morocco.
+Musa ibn Abi'l-Afiya (موسى بن أبي العافية) was a Miknasa Berber chieftain who ruled the western Maghreb before defecting to the Umayyad Caliphate of Córdoba in 931.
+He played a central role in the Umayyad–Fatimid rivalry of the time, and is also remembered for his persecution of the Idrisids.

 Life

 Musa ibn Abi'l-Afiya was a chieftain of the Berber tribe of the Miknasa, part of the larger Zenata tribal group, and ruler of the settlements of Tsoul and Taza.
 Musa is first mentioned during the campaigns of his cousin or uncle, Masala ibn Habus, in the western Maghreb (modern Morocco) on behalf of the newly established Fatimid Caliphate.
 The primary Arabic sources differ on the chronology and details of the subsequent events, in which Musa played a central role, and modern sources likewise echo these contradictions.